 The third grade reading level is widely recognized as a key indicator of a child’s future educational success.
 A student who can’t read on grade level by third grade is four times less likely to graduate than a child who does read proficiently in third grade.[i]
-Add poverty to the mix, and a student is more than 6 times less likely to graduate on time than their proficient, wealthier peer. [ii] According to the 2018-19 Oregon Smarter Balanced Assessment, 53 percent of Oregon third-graders did not meet state reading standards.
+Add poverty to the mix, and a student is more than 6 times less likely to graduate on time than their proficient, wealthier peer. [ii] According to the 2022-23 Oregon Smarter Balanced Assessment, only 40% percent of Oregon third-graders met state reading standards.

 Research proves that shared book reading and the availability of books in the home during a child’s first, formative years are the strongest predictors of early literacy skills.
 We provide both.

 The program concept is simple: pair an adult volunteer with children for weekly shared reading sessions and provide children with books to keep.
 Volunteers model the joy of reading, while supporting the child’s efforts to read independently.

 SMART Reading complements reading curricula and instruction and is intended to build confident, lifelong readers who enjoy reading and use it as a tool for learning.